Ddxh2/chat-app-project/README.md

 - Add responsive styling that is accessible for mobile users
 - A more secure form of passcode authentication
-- More cohesive sense of styling throughout the app
 - Unit tests
 - Inviting specific users to a room without the need for passcode authentication